nitin42/Animated-Timeline/README.md

 ## Introduction 👋🏻

 **animated-timeline** is an animation library for React which makes it painless to create playback based animations.
-It is inspired from [animatedjs](https://github.com/animatedjs/animated) and [anime](https://github.com/juliangarnier/anime).

 ## Another animation library ? 👀

-No, it's not an animation library.
-Though you can use it as a library or extract some part of this project because `animated-timeline` exposes playback based APIs to perform animations and provides some other utilities like changing the animation position along its timeline, APIs for performing spring based animations etc but the main goal of this project is to -
+Nope!
+Though you can use it as a library or extract some part of this project as `animated-timeline` provides playback based APIs to perform animations and some other utilities like changing the animation position along its timeline, APIs for performing spring based animations etc but the main goal of this project is to -

 * provide utilities to create animation tools.